 Like most proper good puzzle games, The Gardens Between doesn’t overwhelm the player with complicated multi-step puzzles or a ton of buttons to get used to early on, the tutorial showing but a single command at a time instead.
 First, you get to move the clock ahead, seeing various objects fall down on the path ahead.
 Interesting, but… what’s going on?
 Then the game tells you to rewind time, at which point you bear witness to how time manipulation can actually make permanent changes to the world.

 While the opposite does also hold true, it is always perfectly clear when something is dynamic and when it is static, during time manipulation.
 Ah, and then, in order to complete the tutorial, you’re told to interact with the environment directly, which has you either pressing buttons or picking up/placing a lantern; an object which will serve you well throughout the entirety of the adventure, as it turns out.

-All in all, in spite of a few minor road bumps (read: I’m not good at puzzle games), The Gardens Between is an easy recommendation – even if the game isn’t always.
-Its narrative/story might not make sense immediately on each island, but at the end – and in the end – it will.
+All in all, in spite of a few minor road bumps (read: I’m not good at puzzle games), The Gardens Between is an easy recommendation -- even if the game isn’t always.
+Its narrative/story might not make sense immediately on each island, but at the end -- and in the end -- it will.
 A bittersweet tale for sure, much as its creator describes it, and one that even those not interested in puzzle games would do well to consider picking up.
-It is after all not often that you get to journey through a game this gorgeous while have an entire tale unfold before your very eyes… without the use of a single word.
+It is after all not often that you get to journey through a game this gorgeous while having an entire tale unfold before your very eyes… without the use of a single word.